bezmoradi/tutorials/go/17-concurrency.md

 exit status 2
 ```

-This error occurs because you're trying to send a value into a channel but there's no goroutine (concurrent function) ready to receive it.

-**Why this happens**: When you create a channel with `c := make(chan int)`, it's an **unbuffered channel**, meaning it requires both a sender and a receiver to be ready simultaneously for communication.
-This is a synchronization point—the sender blocks until a receiver is ready, and the receiver blocks until a sender is ready.

-When you execute `c <- 78`, the main goroutine tries to send 78 into the channel, but since there's no other goroutine ready to receive from it, the program deadlocks.
+This error occurs because we're trying to send a value into a channel but there's no goroutine (concurrent function) ready to receive it.
+When you create a channel as in `make(chan int)`, it's an **unbuffered channel**, meaning it requires both a sender and a receiver to be ready simultaneously for communication.
+This is a synchronization point; the sender blocks until a receiver is ready, and the receiver blocks until a sender is ready.
+When we execute `c <- 78`, the main goroutine tries to send 78 into the channel, but since there's no other goroutine ready to receive from it, the program deadlocks.
 All goroutines are blocked waiting for something that will never happen.
 To fix this issue, you have two options:

-**Option 1: Use Goroutines** - Create a separate goroutine to send the value into the channel while the main goroutine is waiting to receive it.
+**Option 1: Use Goroutines**: Create a separate goroutine to send the value into the channel while the main goroutine is waiting to receive it:

 ```go
 package main